grbeno/langchain-cmd/Readme.md

 ```
 python chat.py --model gpt-3.5-turbo
 ```
-You can select open source models from HuggingFace: `Meta-Llama-3` for example.
+You can select open-source models from Hugging Face, such as `Meta-Llama-3`, but it does not work properly in this app yet.
 ```
 python chat.py --model meta-llama/Meta-Llama-3-8B-Instruct
 ```